 Table 4.1 Data Speeds and Unit Intervals

-It has been demonstrated that if the length mismatch, or skew, between the two sides of a differential pair is no more than one fourth of a unit interval the link will work properly.
+It has been demonstrated that if the lengths mismatch or skew between the two sides of a differential pair is no more than one fourth of a unit interval, the link will work properly.
 A unit interval (UI) is the duration of a single data bit at a given data rate.
 Table 4.1 shows the more common data rates found in high speed protocols and their unit intervals.
 Also listed is the quarter UI in picoseconds along with what it is equivalent to in mils in a PCB.

 What is skew?

-A potential source of skew that is not obvious is that caused by the irregular nature of woven glass cloth used as reinforcement in all laminates.
+A potential differential pair skew that is not obvious is caused by the irregular nature of woven glass cloth used as reinforcement in all laminates.
 Figure 4.6 shows a view of commonly used glass cloth weaves know as 1080 on the left and 3313 glass cloth on the right.
 Each photo has a 3.5 mil wire to create a sense of scale between the glass bundles and the traces routed over them.

 The solution to this problem is to spread the glass out as is shown with 3313 in Figure 4.6